Nation-NON-Official/n32h47x_48x_sdk/projects/n32h47x_48x_EVAL/examples/USBHS/USBHS_Dual_Role/Dual_Role/readme.txt

     3. Use KEY1,KEY2,WAKEUP to select the current USB role (host mode or device mode) according to the print.
     4. If device mode is selected, connect it to the J62 USB port using a USB cable.
 After the USB is mounted, the device is identified as a USB flash drive.
     5. If host mode is selected, connect the OTG conversion cable through J62, and then connect the USB flash drive.
-       Wait for the enumeration to complete, and read and write the USB flash drive according to the print
+       Wait for the enumeration to complete, press KEY3, then select read or write the USB flash drive according to the print

 4. Matters needing attention
     None.